 Our traffic management consultants offer realistic and sustainable solutions that help clients manage the challenges and changes experienced from congestion, providing improved road networks with environmental, economic and social benefits.

 Our management and control measures help ensure road networks operate at the maximum level of efficiency.
-Traffic management and control comprises measures such as traffic signals and other junction layout improvements which help optimise traffic circulation.
+Traffic management and control comprises measures such as traffic signals and other junction layout improvements which help optimize traffic circulation.
 In more complex urban areas, urban traffic control systems can be provided which link traffic signals to other transport management systems.

 We have traffic engineers with extensive expertise in the design of individual junctions and signal experts who can develop complex urban traffic control systems using SCOOT and MOVA.
 We also have a range of system integration tools which help ensure urban traffic control systems are linked to variable message signs, car park management.